 FRUIT SUMMARY

 Surveys show our consumption of vegetables is inadequate.
 The typical response of ‘I eat lots of salads’, or ‘I have a vegetable with dinner every night’ is not sufficient.
 According to the National Academy of Sciences, a much higher intake is required for optimal health.
 Evidence shows our ancestral way of eating a whole-foods, plant-based diet provides the blueprints!
-In fact, when it comes to fruits and veggies, a minimum of 9 servings a day (combined total) were found to reduce or eliminate the risks of all chronic degenerative disease.
-Think about that one for a minute.
+In fact, when it comes to fruits and veggies, a minimum of 9 servings a day (combined total) were found to reduce or eliminate the risks of all chronic degenerative diseases.
+Think about that for a minute.

 The Most Important Information for Vegetables